A parent emailed me the other day with a question on lacrosse goalie lingo –

 Laxtitute: Derogatory slang term for a female lacrosse fan interested in the male lacrosse players.

 Lettuce / Cabbage / Flow: long hair out the back of the helmet.
 For the best of the best in terms of flow you’ll want to checkout Bro Bibles All Flow Team.
+That dude’s got more lettuce than a Whole Foods salad bar.

 Lumber (Lay some lumber): slang for a strong defensive check and the impact of that check.

 Naked: Wide open.
-He was naked on the door step.
+He was naked on the doorstep.

 Paddington Bear: Fat goalie.